Curved Smoked Glass Discs Chandelier

-Other versions: Also made as wall lamp, flush mount, table lamp.
+Other versions: This curved smoked glass discs chandelier exists as wall lamp, flush mount, table lamp and floor lamp.

-This smoked cut glass with gold coloured metal is typical 1970s German.
-This is the Massive version.
+This smoked cut glass with gold coloured metal is typical 1970s, 1980s.
+This is the Massive version, made in Hong Kong.

-One of those companies that produced such lamps is Sische.
+One of the German companies that produced similar lamps is Sische.
 They produced a large amount of cut glass chandeliers in this style.
 One of the most well known chandeliers is the Baum lamp, designed by Luigi Colani, as you can see below.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.